aimclub/iOpt/docs/source/examples.rst

 Traveling Salesman Problem (TSP) is an NP-hard combinatorial optimization problem, important in theoretical computer science and operations research.
-The essence of the problem statement can be formulated as follows: “For a given list of cities and distances find the shortest route between each pair of cities, which passes through each city exactly once and returns to the home city."
+The essence of the problem statement can be formulated as follows: "For a given list of cities and distances find the shortest route between each pair of cities, which passes through each city exactly once and returns to the home city."